onnx/onnx/docs/Operators.md

           /* Implicitly defined-code */
           user_defined_vals[i] = user_defined_val // accumulate scan-output values
         }
-        // my_local = 123; // Can't do this. my_local was defined in the body
+        // int t = my_local; // Can't do this. my_local is not accessible here.

         // These below values are live-out from the loop and therefore accessible
         // b_out; user_defined_vals; keepgoing_out;